The MyDevice is a rare early example of a smartphone. It was conceived and designed by

 Tao.
 Although the hardware developed by MyOrigo was excellent, the software underpinning the device was equally as important.
 At the time, existing software platforms and chipsets were too slow to drive a phone with the demands of MyOrigo, however Tao's Intent was architected to overcome these limitations.

 Navigating a web page was done using a capability that MyOrigo called “mirroring” – as a user moved the phone left, right, up or down the screen would move accordingly.
 MyOrigo called it “mirroring” because the experience was similar to looking into a hand mirror.
-If you looked straight at the device you could see your face Straight on, you can see you face.
+If you looked straight at the device you could see your face Straight on, you can see your face.
 If the device was tilted a web page would scroll from side to side and up and down.

 Furthermore, although now a default feature on all devices, the MyDevice was able to switch an image, web page or other content from portrait to landscape by tipping the phone on its side.
 This was considered quite revolutionary when the product was conceived.

 Key technical specs for the device included a custom designed 176 x 320 16-bit colour TFT LCD display manufactured by Philips and a built-in VGA camera.
 It was powered by an Intel StrongARM SA-1100 32-bit ARM RISC processor running at 133/190 MHz.
+The moulds for the phone were made byFerbeGivab in Gothenburg, Sweden.

 On completing the prototype, MyOrigo and Väänänen pitched the MyDevice to all the leading players in the mobile phone industry including Ericsson, Motorola, Nokia, Philips, Samsung, Siemens and others.
 The device got a positive reception but it proved hard to get anyone to commit to buy the product.